digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-03-11-new-group-launches-to-protect-online-rights.md

 Digital Rights Watch Chair Tim Singleton Norton said the organization is committed to ensuring a free and open Internet as the cornerstone of a modern approach to human rights.

-“The federal government is pursuing a number of schemes that will grossly infringe Australians’ human rights while they are using digital technology.
+"The federal government is pursuing a number of schemes that will grossly infringe Australians' human rights while they are using digital technology.

-“The mandatory data retention scheme and mass surveillance operations such as the plan for a national facial biometric data capability have massive consequences for the privacy of ordinary people.
+"The mandatory data retention scheme and mass surveillance operations such as the plan for a national facial biometric data capability have massive consequences for the privacy of ordinary people.

-“Australian’s human rights to privacy are being compromised by widespread warrantless surveillance without adequate safeguards.
+"Australian's human rights to privacy are being compromised by widespread warrantless surveillance without adequate safeguards.

-“Digital Rights Watch has formed because Australians need a strong advocate for their rights when they are online.
+"Digital Rights Watch has formed because Australians need a strong advocate for their rights when they are online.

-“We stand for privacy, democracy, fairness and freedom in a digital age, ” said Mr Singleton Norton.
+"We stand for privacy, democracy, fairness and freedom in a digital age, " said Mr Singleton Norton.

 The first actions of Digital Rights Watch will be the roll out of a fortnightly policy briefing for the community on key issues that impact on their rights.

-“Everyone who uses a telephone, has an email address, a Twitter account or any interaction with the Internet should know how their information is used and stored and be protected from abuse.
-Digital rights are important to everyone,” concluded Mr Singleton Norton.
+"Everyone who uses a telephone, has an email address, a Twitter account or any interaction with the Internet should know how their information is used and stored and be protected from abuse.
+Digital rights are important to everyone," concluded Mr Singleton Norton.

 For further information or interviews call Erin Farley on 0404 864 593

 &#8212;